jingweimo/academic-kickstart/content/post/NIFA & MAAA Funding/index.md

 ---
 title: We are receiving new funding from M-AAA (Michigan Alliance for Animal Agriculture) on poultry quality imaging and USDA-NIFA-AFRI to take award-winning in-orchard fruit sorting technology to the next level 👋👋.
-Opennings are available for undergraduate/graduate/Postdoc students.
+Opennings are available for undergraduate, graduate and Postdoc students.
 subtitle:

 # Summary for listings and search engines